dhuss42/ft_irc/progress_maustel.md

 	}
     -> yes it works, it gets translated as "Capabilities supported:"

-- at registration phase: MODE <nickname> +i -> at nickname the first letter isnt included
+[x] at registration phase: MODE <nickname> +i -> at nickname the first letter isnt included

 [x] (???) my parser does not keep the conenction to server, why??
     - David solved it! in handlePass: this->_registered = true

------ questions for david ------
-- get functions in client for password (handlePass) and server name (sendMsg) -> david
-- sendErrormessage in client --> ja

-- actually all handlers should be in server? -> message

-- CAP * LS -> Capabilities supported: -> do I list it in an extra sendMsg? -> später

-- PRIVMSG: segfault in Channel::broadcast, std::cout << "[DEBUG] _users.size(): " << _users.size() << std::endl;
-    -> david (später)

-- Abgabe wann anpeilen? -> Mo entscheiden ob 4/5 oder 11/12

-- how to avoid git conflicts? -> https://stackoverflow.com/questions/70153247/branching-strategy-to-avoid-conflicts-on-two-branches
+[x] how to avoid git conflicts? -> https://stackoverflow.com/questions/70153247/branching-strategy-to-avoid-conflicts-on-two-branches

 //First, before starting the work, make sure you're starting from an up to date main branch like this:
 - git checkout main